Cody Lassen

-Cody Lassen is a Tony Award-winning and Grammy award nominated American theater producer and consultant.
+Cody Lassen is an American Tony Award-winning and Grammy nominated theater producer and consultant.
 He is best known for producing the revival of Spring Awakening, which won him an Ovation Award and a Tony nomination.

 Career

 Lassen was born in Kenosha, Wisconsin.
 He earned his MBA from the University of Notre Dame and graduated from DePaul University.

 He held live entertainment management positions with Nielsen and NBCUniversal.
 While at NBCUniversal, Lassen was active in their corporate diversity initiatives and was part of the team that led the company to be named one of the best places to work for LGBT employees.
 In addition to producing his own projects, Lassen consulted for major studios, producers, theatres and agencies.
 He oversaw marketing efforts for Los Angeles' Center Theatre Group and was a production assistant for several films and TV series.

 His Broadway productions include Indecent and revival of Spring Awakening and co-productions include Macbeth starring Alan Cumming, "Significant Other", The Band's Visit, and Torch Song.

 When Lassen joined the production of the Deaf West Theatre revival of Spring Awakening in 2015, it premiered at Inner-City Arts' Rosenthal Theater in L.A.
 Under his production management, the show went on to win six Ovation Awards (with 15 nominations), including best musical in two categories, intimate theater and large theater.
 The latter was won by Lassen together with the Wallis Annenberg Center for the Performing Arts and Deaf West Theatre.

 Lassen teamed up with producers Ken Davenport and the Deaf West Theatre, and transferred the show from the 99-seat Los Angeles production to Broadway in just 366 days, an unprecedented feat.
 The production opened at the Brooks Atkinson Theatre in September 2015.
 For the show, performed in both American Sign Language and spoken English, the producers were honored with the Champion of Change Award by the New York Mayor's Office for People with Disabilities for their "efforts to increase diversity and inclusivity on Broadway."
 The show was a success on Broadway and was even performed at the White House.

 He partnered with Daryl Roth to transfer the critically acclaimed Paula Vogel play Indecent to Broadway in the 2016/17 season where it was honored with two Tony Awards for Best Direction and Best Lighting, and nominated for Best Play.

-Lassen's upcoming projects include How I Learned To Drive, a Pulitzer-winning play by Paula Vogel opening on Broadway in 2021, with much of the original cast and creative team from its off-Broadway debut 23 years prior, Alice By Heart, a new musical by Duncan Sheik, Steven Sater and Jessie Nelson, premiering at MCC Theatre in February 2019; and Some Lovers, a new musical by Burt Bacharach and Steven Sater opening at the Adirondacks Theatre Festival in June 2018.
+Lassen's upcoming projects include How I Learned To Drive, a Pulitzer-winning play by Paula Vogel opening on Broadway in 2021, with much of the original cast and creative team from its off-Broadway debut 23 years prior, Alice By Heart, a new musical by Duncan Sheik, Steven Sater and Jessie Nelson, premiering at MCC Theater in February 2019; and Some Lovers, a new musical by Burt Bacharach and Steven Sater opening at the Adirondacks Theatre Festival in June 2018.